Disclosures

 Protecting Your Privacy

-Intermountain Healthcare (Intermountain) understands the importance and sensitivity of your health information.
-We protect the privacy of your health information because it is the right thing to do.
+Intermountain Health (Intermountain) understands the importance and sensitivity of your health information.
+We protect the privacy of your health information, because it is the right thing to do.
 We also follow federal and state laws that govern your health information.
 We use your health information (and allow others to have it) only as permitted by federal and state laws.
-These laws give you certain rights regarding your health information.
+These laws give you certain rights regarding your health information. .

-Learn more about OHCA activities and see a current list of all OHCA members on Intermountain’s public website (https:// intermountainhealthcare.org/website-information/privacy-notices/ patients/ohca/).
+Learn more about OHCA activities and see a current list of all OHCA members on Intermountain’s public website.

 Your Health Information Rights

-• Inspect and obtain a copy of your medical or billing records (including an electronic copy if we maintain the records electronically), as allowed by law, usually within 30 days of your written request.
+• Inspect and obtain a copy of your medical or billing records (including an electronic copy if we maintain the records electronically) and have an electronic copy transmitted to a third party, as provided for by law, usually within 30 days of your written request, in some cases, at limited cost or free of charge.

 • Require us to communicate with you using an alternate address or phone number.